openvinotoolkit/nncf/README.md

 ### Post-Training Quantization

-To run the algorithm you only need the model and the validation part of the dataset without labels.
+To run the algorithm you only need your model and the validation part of the dataset without labels.

 The basic workflow steps:
 1) Load a model and a data source.
 2) Create an instance of `nncf.Dataset` class by passing two parameters:
-   * `data_source` — Iterable python object that contains data items for model calibration (typically, a torch dataloader).
+   * `data_source` — Iterable object containing data items for model calibration (typically, a torch dataloader).
    * `transform_fn` — [Data transformation function](./docs/compression_algorithms/post_training/Quantization.md#data-transformation-function) if your data source returns both images and labels.
-3) Run the quantization pipeline which returns the quantized model used for faster inference.
+3) Run the quantization pipeline.
+It will return the quantized model for faster inference.

 Below are the usage examples for every backend.